soodaayush/2022-cs50-c/README.md

 ## Inspiration

-I watched the CS50 course and YouTube and decided to code the material shown in the C section.
+I watched the CS50 course on YouTube and decided to code the material shown in the C section.

 ## Challenges